-Building Supply segment sales for the year ended December 31, 2023, increased by \$3,459,000, or 9.4%, to a record sales year of \$40,396,000 compared to \$36,937,000 for the year ended December 31, 2022.
-The Building Supply segment increase during the year ended December 31, 2023, was primarily due to a 22.2% increase in sales of housewrap and a 18.0% increase in sales of other woven material, partially offset by a decrease in sales of synthetic roof underlayment of 3.0% and an increase in rebates compared to the same period of 2022.
-We have experienced the six highest quarters on record for the Building Supply segment over the past eight quarters: the second, third, and fourth quarters of 2023 and the first, second and third quarters of 2022.
+Building Supply segment sales for the year ended December 31, 2024, decreased by \$4,431,000, or 11.0%, to \$35,965,000 compared to \$40,396,000 for the year ended December 31, 2023.
+The Building Supply segment decrease during the year ended December 31, 2024, was primarily due to a 6.4% decrease in sales of housewrap, an 8.8% decrease in sales of synthetic roof underlayment and a 28.2% decrease in sales of other woven material compared to the same period of 2023.

-The sales mix of the Building Supply segment for the year ended December 31, 2023, was approximately 42% for synthetic roof underlayment, 47% for housewrap and 11% for other woven material.
-This compared to approximately 47% for synthetic roof underlayment, 43% for housewrap and 10% for other woven material for the year ended December 31, 2022.
-Our synthetic roof underlayment product line primarily includes REX SynFelt®, REX TECHNOply® TECHNO SB and our housewrap product line primarily consists of REX Wrap®, REX Wrap Plus® and REXTM Wrap Fortis.
-Housewrap accessories consist of REXTREME Window and Door Flashing and REXTM Premium Seam Tape and our synthetic roof underlayment accessories consist of our new self- adhered TECHNOplus and REX Ultra HT.
+The sales mix of the Building Supply segment for the year ended December 31, 2024, was approximately 42% for synthetic roof underlayment, 49% for housewrap and 9% for other woven material.
+This compared to approximately 42% for synthetic roof underlayment, 47% for housewrap and 11% for other woven material for the year ended December 31, 2023.
+Our synthetic roof underlayment product line primarily includes REX SynFelt®, REX TECHNOply® and TECHNO SB and our synthetic roof underlayment accessories consist of our new self-adhered TECHNOplus and REX Ultra HT.
+Our housewrap product line primarily consists of REX Wrap®, REX Wrap Plus® and REXTM Wrap Fortis.
+Housewrap accessories consist of REXTREME Window and Door Flashing and REXTM Premium Seam Tape.